g-aggarwal/mlx-hub/README.md

 ```bash
 pip install mlx-hub
 ```
-This should install the mlx-hub python package from pyPI, including the `mlx-hub-cli` and its dependencies.
+This should install the `mlx-hub` python package from pyPI, including `mlx-hub-cli` and all dependencies.

 ### Hugging Face: User Access Token

 MLX-Hub uses [huggingface_hub](https://github.com/huggingface/huggingface_hub) to interact with MLX models on Hugging Face.
-Please create and add an access token from Hugging Face to huggingface_hub to proceed.
+Please create and add an access token from Hugging Face to huggingface_hub, if it's not already setup.

 Hugging Face Hub documentation:
 > https://huggingface.co/docs/hub/security-tokens